 - No fuel surcharges on Singapore flights!
 Partner awards may be subject to fuel surcharges.

-- One slight annoyance with Singapore Airlines is that you must book partner awards over the phone.
+- Most partner flights can now be booked online!
+You may still have to call for some, though.
 Fortunately, their agents are pretty competent and you should not have trouble if you do your research ahead of time:

 - Search Air Canada Aeroplan and/or United to find most Star Alliance award availability.